phac-nml/msaboot/README.md

 ## Release ##

-MSABOOT 0.1.1
+MSABOOT 0.1.2

-This release included a bug fix for the output.
+This release replaced the use of Biopython's AlignIO.write function with a custom implementation due to a bug in AlignIO.write when given a sequence name of ten or more characters.

 ## Installation ##